coreruleset/documentation/content/development/contribution_guidelines.md

 ### Using The Correct HTTP Endpoint

-The CRS project uses [kennthreitz/httpbin](https://hub.docker.com/r/kennethreitz/httpbin) as backend server for tests.
+The CRS project uses [kennthreitz/httpbin](https://hub.docker.com/r/kennethreitz/httpbin) as the backend server for tests.
 This backend provides one dedicated endpoint for each HTTP method.
 Tests should target these endpoints to:

 - improve test throughput (prevent HTML from being returned by the backend)
 - add automatic HTTP method verification (the backend will respond with status code `405` (method not allowed) to requests whose method does not match the endpoint)

-Test URI's should be structured as follows, where `<method>` must be replaced by the name of the HTTP method the test uses:
+Test URIs should be structured as follows, where `<method>` must be replaced by the name of the HTTP method the test uses:

 ```yaml
 #...